 Paper copies of the Community Health Needs Assessments can be found at the hospital’s main entrance and in the lobby of the Professional Office Building.
 To provide comments and feedback on the Community Health Needs Assessment, Evaluation Report, Strategic Implementation Plan or to receive copies of any of these reports, please email email@example.com.

 As informed by the 2021-2022 UChicago Medicine Ingalls Memorial Community Health Needs Assessment the current health priority areas are:

 Areas of Focus

-The 2018-2019 report includes the evaluation of initiatives since the 2015 UChicago Medicine Ingalls Memorial Community Health Needs Assessment (PDF).
+The 2021-2022 report includes the evaluation of initiatives since the 2018-2019 UChicago Medicine Ingalls Memorial Hospital Community Health Needs Assessment.

-UChicago Medicine developed the 2020-2022 UChicago Medicine Ingalls Memorial Community Benefit Strategic Implementation Plan to address the health priority areas identified through the Community Health Needs Assessment Report.
+UChicago Medicine Ingalls Memorial developed the FY 2023-2025 UChicago Medicine Ingalls Memorial Community Benefit Strategic Implementation Plan to address the health priority areas identified through the Community Health Needs Assessment Report.
 Our plan provides an overview of efforts by the medical center to assess, prioritize and address the health needs of our community.